mczhuge/NLSOM/README.md

 * Make the NLSOM learnable.
 -->

+## 🗓 TODO

+Due to the heavy reliance on prompts in the current version, we will be further developing a new iteration that make NLSOM and Mindstorms more stable.

 ## 💌 Acknowledgments

 This project utilizes parts of code from the following open-source repositories: [langchain](https://github.com/hwchase17/langchain), [BabyAGI](https://github.com/yoheinakajima/babyagi), [TaskMatrix](https://github.com/microsoft/TaskMatrix), [DataChad](https://github.com/gustavz/DataChad), [streamlit](https://github.com/streamlit/streamlit).